List of compositions by Thelonious Monk: Bright Mississippi

 A contrafact of "Sweet Georgia Brown" that Monk developed during the European tour in 1961, where the melody consists of staccato notes that outline the harmony.
 It was first recorded on November 1, 1962, for Monk's Dream.
 Live versions also appear from the albums recorded at the It Club and the Jazz Workshop.

 Brilliant Corners

 A notoriously difficult 22-bar tune in ABA-form (8-7-7 bars respectively), where the head is first played slowly and then in double-time.
 The choruses in the solos also follow this form.
-The tune was first recorded on October 15, 1956, for the album Brilliant Corners, and the song had notoriously 25 incomplete takes of the tune, and the final version was completed by producer Orrin Keepnews by cutting together the incomplete takes.
-The tune was later recorded in a simplified version November 20, 1968, for Monk's Blues with Oliver Nelson's orchestra.
+The tune was first recorded on October 15, 1956, for the album Brilliant Corners.
+The session ended with 25 incomplete takes, and producer Orrin Keepnews edited the final version by splicing together material from the takes.
+The tune was later recorded in a simplified version on November 20, 1968, for Monk's Blues with Oliver Nelson's orchestra.